p12h4/DF-Guide/Bedrock/Guide.md

 - When you break decorated pots with empty sides using your hand, the pot drops.
 However, the sides that were originally crafted with bricks instead of sherds now have a glitched "item..name" tag

 - Illager Banners can be dispensed onto hostile mobs

+- It is possible to make creepers that cannot blow up.
+A video showcasing how it works can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/How%20To%20Get%20A%20Pet%20Tame%20Creeper.mp4)
 <br>